 Women’s Health and GYN Exams

-As a woman, you have distinctive needs.
-Many medical conditions and diseases develop different symptoms in women than in men.
-Your healthcare needs change from young adulthood to the reproductive years and beyond.
-Your primary care doctor is here to be your partner, enhancing your wellbeing at every stage of life.
+Women have distinctive needs.
+Many medical conditions and diseases manifest different symptoms in women than in men.
+As a result, healthcare needs change from young adulthood to the reproductive years and beyond.
+Your primary care doctor is here to be your partner, enhancing your well being at every stage of life.

 Pap smears: The U.S. Preventive Services Task Force (USPSTF) recommends screening for cervical cancer in women age 21 to 65 years.
 Pap smear test is a short in-office procedure and it is done as part of a routine gynecological exam.

 Screening mammogram: Women aged 40 to 44 years should have the choice to start annual breast cancer screening with mammograms if they wish to do so.
 The risks of screening as well as the potential benefits should be considered.
 Women aged 45 to 49 years should get mammograms every year (American Cancer Society 2015).

 Screening for colon and rectal cancer: For people at average risk for colon-rectal cancer, the American Cancer Society recommends starting regular screening at age 45.
 This can be done either with a sensitive test that looks for signs of cancer in a person’s stool (a stool-based test), or with an exam that looks at the colon and rectum (a visual exam).

 Many elements need to be considered when choosing the most appropriate contraceptive method.
 These elements that include safety, effectiveness, availability, accessibility, affordability and acceptability are in detail discussed and examined prior to deciding the best family planning method.